How to make the most of one week in Vietnam

 3. Fly between each destination - flights were about US $25-40 each.

 Yeah, there's a train between Hanoi and cities further south.
 And some say it's a lovely and picturesque journey.
 But I'm quite wary of 'picturesque' train journeys - unless it's a very nice train, the shower and toilet situation can be quite dubious, for one thing.
-More importantly, however, if you only have a week, you just ain't got time for that.
+More importantly, however, if you only have a week, you really don't have time for that.
 Get on a cheap Vietnamese flight instead.
 We found ours by searching on Kayak and then booking directly on the low-cost carriers' websites.

 4. Do not miss the history museums.